IMCS-Bioinformatics/HybridSystemModels-RepresentationGraphs/README.md

 ![](./assets/HK022.png)

 The ’core’ models are shown in red and contain genes (cI, cII,cro) and binding sites (bOR, bcII-1) that are involved in regulatory feedback.

+The following software components are currently available:
 ## HSMFeatureExtractor
+Analysis and feature extraction for a given set of state spaces constructed for a particular HSM model.

 ## HSMFrameRefinementExplorer
+Construction and analysis of universal state space for HSM model using an iterative model frame refinement approach.

 To run it use the following command line:
 ```sh